th3happybit/Arduino_Workshop/README.md

 # Arduino Workshop Ressources
-## Content :
+## Content:
-###  BasicsLabs :
+###  BasicsLabs:
-contains some basics labs it's very helpful for the start .
+contains some basic labs for the beginning.
-###  IntermediateLabs :
+###  IntermediateLabs:
-contains some simple projects to merge what they learn from BasicsLabs section .
+contains some simple projects to practice what they learn from Basic Labs section.
-###  AdvancedLabs :
+###  AdvancedLabs:
-contains some cool advanced projects to motivate them to learn more about arduino ,

-and realize their ideas and make cool things
+contains some cool advanced projects to motivate them to learn more about arduino, and realize their ideas and make cool things.

+#### Projects:

-for now its contain just "Caro" : its a car controlled by android application using bluetooth .
+- "Caro" : its a car controlled by android application using bluetooth.

-#### By #thehappybit (OussamaMessabih)